Online gambling addiction: signs, symptoms, psychological effects, and treatments

 - Environmental influences: Environmental influences play a significant role in the development of online gambling addiction.
 Easy access to online gambling sites, often facilitated by the internet and mobile devices, makes gambling more convenient and pervasive.
 Additionally, targeted advertising and promotions entice individuals to gamble, while social pressures from friends or online communities further encourage the behavior.

 - Reward system dysregulation: Dysregulation of the brain’s reward system, involving neurotransmitters like dopamine, contribute to online gambling addiction.
 Gambling activates the brain’s reward pathways, creating feelings of pleasure and excitement similar to those produced by substances like drugs and alcohol.
-Over time, the brain becomes conditioned to seek out these rewarding experiences, leading to compulsive gambling behaviors.
+Over time, the brain becomes conditioned to seek out rewarding experiences associated with gambling.

 What are the risk factors for online gambling addiction?